DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 }
 ```

-Notice that we also print the usage, we expect a duration, a shape, amplitude breakpoints, frequency
+Notice that we also print the usage, this tells us that we expect a duration, a shape, amplitude breakpoints, frequency
 breakpoints and finally an output file.
 The 'heavy lifting' happens in the call to the `generate`
 function.
 Here we pass along the duration, a `Shape` instance derived from the string entered on the
 CLI, our breakpoints and finally also a WaveFmt.
 Remember that the WaveFmt struct contains the